southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How are Divorce Records Generated in South Dakota?

-Under state law, South Dakota has nine grounds for divorce: adultery or cheating, extreme cruelty such as injury or mental suffering, willful desertion, willful neglect, habitual intemperance, if one spouse is convicted of a felony, chronic mental illness or irreconcilable differences as long as both parties agree.
+Under state law, South Dakota has nine grounds for divorce: adultery or cheating, extreme cruelty such as injury or mental suffering, willful desertion, willful neglect, habitual intemperance, if one spouse is convicted of a felony, chronic mental illness, or irreconcilable differences, as long as both parties agree.

 There are also multiple types of divorce in South Dakota, the main ones being default, stipulation, and contested.
 There is also separate maintenance and annulment.
-Default divorce occurs when one party files for divorce in South Dakota and the other party fails to respond or contest any agreements within the petition such as alimony, property allocation, and child custody.
-This type of divorce is granted on one spouse’s testimony alone.
-Stipulation makes it possible for both parties to collaborate and come to mutual agreements.
-Both parties agree on the terms and sign a document called a “stipulation”.
-This case will be handled similarly to that of a default divorce, with the document being enough grounds for a judge to grant a divorce without any further hearings.
-It’s also possible to petition for divorce by stipulation without both parties appearing before a judge as long as both parties consent to this and agree that the grounds for divorce are irreconcilable differences.
-Contested divorce is a complex type of divorce and the process of finalization may take more time than others.
-This process begins when one spouse files for divorce but there are disputes or disagreements regarding the terms of the divorce.
-In this case, a trial is held and a judge will make decisions about the terms of divorce based on evidence and testimony from both parties and/or witnesses.
+Default divorce occurs when one party files for divorce in South Dakota and the other party fails to respond or contest any agreements within the petition, such as alimony, property allocation, and child custody.
+This type of divorce is granted on one spouse's testimony alone.
+A stipulation allows both parties to collaborate and come to mutual agreements.

 In the state of South Dakota, there is no legal separation, but there is a procedure called separate maintenance.
-The process is similar to a divorce as one or both parties must file for it, but the marriage is not dissolved and the case is not taken to court.
+The process is similar to a divorce, as one or both parties must file for it, but the marriage is not dissolved, and the case is not taken to court.
 If, after separate maintenance is achieved, one or both parties wish to dissolve the marriage, they must go through the process again to achieve legal divorce.
-Annulment is another option that may often be confused with divorce.
-A marriage is annulled when the marriage is found to have been void from the beginning.
-An annulment is finalized, as if the marriage had never happened.
-Grounds for annulment include proof that when the marriage happened, one or both parties were of unsound mind, forced, physically incapacitated, or if the marriage was fraudulent.

 Are Divorce Records Public in South Dakota?